Hyperbach/ai-eye/README.md

 ## Builtin Functions Overview
 Built-in functions in Python are like regular functions that can be invoked with arguments in the standard way, using the syntax function_name(argument1, argument2, ...).
 Unlike prompts, built-in functions don't use curly braces to denote arguments.
 They can accept any number of arguments, but they don't accept *args or **kwargs.

-It's important to note that built-in functions are expected to return a string.
-To use a built-in function, you should first implement it in builtins.py, create and apply a migration, and then register it in the Dashboard's "built-ins" section.
+Built-in functions reside in the `funcs` package within the `builtins.py` Python script.

+In addition to built-in functions, one can create user-defined functions and place them in the `funcs` package within Python scripts named `custom_*.py`, such as `custom_funcs.py` or `custom_addons.py`.
+These user-defined functions will be dynamically linked on demand.

+To make built-in or user-defined functions visible to the codebase, an admin must register them in the Dashboard's built-ins section.
+Only users with the `AIEYE_ADMIN` role have the ability to register built-in functions.
+This dashboard section also allows for the synchronization of the currently available built-ins and user-defined functions, in case any have been added, removed, or introduced in a standalone Python script file following the procedure outlined above.

+After a synchronization, a success message is displayed with information on the number of functions created or deleted.
+In addition, if any functions were created or deleted, a dynamic link with the text "Refresh page" is provided to refresh the current page.

+In order for built-in functions or user-defined ones be visible to the codebase, an admin needs to register them in the Dashboard's "built-ins" section.
 Only users with the AIEYE_ADMIN role have the ability to register built-in functions.
-An example:
+That dashboard sections allows to sync the currently available built-ins/user-defined functions in case some of them were added or removed, or if some new user-defined functions were introduced in a standalone python script file following the procedure outlined above.
+An example of built-in function:
 ```shell
 def foo(bar, fred):
     return f"{bar} and {fred}"